gourmetgate/docdump/general/tech-stack.md

 Example for the article entity:

 - API data object: `ArticleDo`
-- Database data object: `ArticleEntityDo`
+- Database data object: `ArticlePersistenceDo`

 This generates more complexity and an additional transformation step, but ensures a clean handling of data.